lab64makerspace/intro2PCBdesign/Week_1/Week_1_Activity/README.md

 ## Instructions
 #### 1) Open a CAD program <br/>
 Make a sketch of a board outline (for example a 3.25in x 2 3/8in rectangle).
-Fillet the edges of the sketches.
+Fillet the edges of the sketch.
 Export the sketch as a DXF.

 #### 2) Open the Activity 1 Schematic <br/>
 Open Activity_1.sch (found [here](../../Week_1/Week_1_Activity/Project_1)) in KiCad